sabpdo/sabpdo/README.md

 # Hi, I’m Sabrina Do. #

-## I am a sophomore at MIT, a computer science major, machine learning enthusiast, and web-developer. ##
+## I am a sophomore at MIT, a computer science major, software engineer, machine learning enthusiast, and web-developer. ##

 Check out some of my previous coding projects, written in HTML, CSS, JavaScript, C#, Python, and Java!